shijun18/semantic-segmentation-transformer/README.md

 # semantic-segmentation-transformer
-Tranrformer for Semantic Segmentation of Medical Images
+Transformer for Semantic Segmentation of Medical Images